WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

 Complete the following steps:

-   1. Open a terminal window in Ubuntu.
+   1. Open a *Terminal* window.
+This can be found in the *Show Applications* waffle in the lower left corner of the screen.

+      **NOTE:** Most of the commands we use are entered in a *Terminal* window.
+We recommend adding the *Terminal* to your Favorites to be accessed easily.

-   2. If you have not already done so in the Install GNURadio step, install the gnuradio external python dependencies and SDR drivers by typing the following and hit enter:
+   2. If you have not already done so during the GNURadio installation, install the gnuradio external python dependencies and SDR drivers by typing the following and hit enter:

       `sudo apt install gnuradio gr-osmosdr airspy python3-h5py python3-ephem git cmake liborc-0.4-dev -y`

-   3. In the terminal type and Enter:
+   3. In the terminal type and enter:

       `git clone https://github.com/WVURAIL/gr-radio_astro.git`